mlcommons/GaNDLF/SECURITY.md

 | ------- | ------------------ |
 |   0.x   | :white_check_mark: |

-## Reporting a Vulnerability
+## Reporting a PUBLIC Vulnerability

-Please report any vulnerabilities via [GitHub Issues](https://github.com/CBICA/GaNDLF/issues/new/choose)
+Please report any vulnerabilities that can be publicly shared via [GitHub Issues](https://github.com/CBICA/GaNDLF/issues/new/choose).

+## Reporting a PRIVATE Vulnerability

+Please report any vulnerabilities that cannot be publicly shared via [email](mailto:gandlf@cbica.upenn.edu).